Courses

 Advanced fieldwork in research and documentation of historic sites and structures including primary local history research, building analysis, survey techniques, field photography, and graphic documentation techniques.

-HISP 679 - Introduction to Measured Drawings for Historic Preservation (3 Credits)
+HISP679 Introduction to Measured Drawings for Historic Preservation (3 Credits)

-This course teaches graphic documentation methodologies for historic buildings, including hand measuring, drafting, preparing a sketch plan, analyzing buildings, and producing finished drawings in ink.
+Teaches graphic documentation methodologies for historic buildings, including hand measuring, drafting, preparing a sketch plan, analyzing buildings, and producing finished drawings in ink.
 Students will analyze building in situ.

-HISP 680 - Preservation Economics (3 Credits)
+HISP680 Preservation Economics (3 Credits)

-HISP 690 - Preservation Management and Practice (2 Credits)
+HISP690 Historic Preservation Professional Practice (2 Credits)

-This course will introduce students to management and practice issues in preservation, covering topics ranging from project management, to budgeting, to personnel, and grantsmanship; these will all be considered in the three main areas of practice – government agencies, non-profits, and for profit companies.
-Outside speakers from these various practice environments will present on their area(s) of specialization.
+Students explore management and practice issues in the historic preservation field.
+Topics include: project management, budgeting, personnel, and grantsmanship.
+Each topic will be considered in the three main areas of practice - government agencies, non-profits, and for profit companies.
+Outside speakers from these various practice environments will present on their area of specialization.

-HISP 701 - Certificate Portfolio Project (1 Credit)
+HISP701 Certificate Portfolio Project (1 Credit)

-HISP 710 - Final Project in Historic Preservation I (1 Credit)
+HISP710 Final Project in Historic Preservation I (1 Credit)

 An independent, applied research project investigating the preservation of a particular site or a specialized issue in historic preservation.
 This is part one of a two-semester sequence and involves developing the project proposal and bibliography.

-HISP 711 - Final Project in Historic Preservation II (2 Credits)
+HISP711 Final Project in Historic Preservation II (2 Credits)

-An independent, applied research project investigating the preservation of a particular site or a specialized issue in historic preservation.
+An independent, applied research project invesitgating the preservation of a particular site or a specialized issue in historic preservation.
 This is part two of a two semester sequence and involves project research and writing.

 Real Estate Development Courses

-RDEV 250 People, Planet, and Profit: Building Sustainable Places (3 Credits)
+RDEV250 People, Planet, and Profit: Building Sustainable Places (3 Credits)

-An introduction to the four disciplines represented in the School: architecture and urban design, community planning, historic preservation, and real estate development, that work to create a more sustainable environment for the future using our interpretation of the quadruple bottom line: socio-cultural, economic, environmental, and design sustainability.
+An introduction to the four disciplines represented in the School: architecture and urban design, community planning, historic preservation, and real estate development, that work to create a more sustainable environment for the future to create a more sustainable environment for the future using our interpretation of the quadruple bottom line: socio-cultural, economic, environmental, and design sustainability.
 Students will be provided with an understanding of the fundamental scholarship and processes of each of these disciplines and examine the intersections between them.
-Additionally, they will learn by applying the approaches of the four disciplines through a series of field studies.
+Additionally, they will learn by applying the approaches of the four disciplines through a series of field studies.Cross-listed with: ARCH271.

-RDEV 350 Real Estate Development: Introduction to Principles, Process, and Practice (3 Credits)
+RDEV350 Real Estate Development: Introduction to Principles, Process, and Practice (3 Credits)

 An introduction to the basic principles of real estate development: How real estate and communities get built and how value is created.
 The emphasis is on entrepreneurship and an experiential learning approach to the entrepreneurial real estate development process, principles, and practice.

-RDEV 450 Foundations of Real Estate Finance and Investment (3 Credits)
+RDEV450 Foundations of Real Estate Finance and Investment (3 Credits)

-RDEV 478 Special Topics in Real Property Development (1-3 Credits)
+RDEV478 Special Topics in Real Property Development (1-3 Credits)

 RDEV 478 will address one or more current topics in real property with a focus in one or more of the areas of real estate development from planning and entitlements, to design and construction, to market analysis and valuation, to finance and investment, to operations and property management, or social and economic impacts.